powerapi-ng/powerapi-ng.github.io/docs/getting_started.md

 ## **SmartWatts Formula**

 !!! note ""
-    for monitoring the energy consumption of your process
+    for monitoring the power consumption of your process

-Smartwatts is made for tracking the energy consumption of processes on a machine.
+Smartwatts is made for tracking the power consumption of processes on a machine.
 To install Smartwatts on a baremetal server or a PC run [the following script](script/smartwatts_install.sh) in a Terminal.